Revisiting 1920s Men’s Hairstyles

 /

-During the 1920s, men preferred to have a clean-shaven face or a small mustache.
+During the 1920s, men preferred a clean-shaven face or a small mustache.
 A man sports a slicked-back hairstyle and a thin mustache to complement his appearance.
-Photo Credit: Deposit Photos
+Photo: Deposit Photos

 1920s Men’s Hairstyles

-Hair was parted to the side or the center, depending on how subtle or severe the parting was done with oil-based hair products such as Brilliantine.
+Hair was parted to the side or the center like in The Great Gatsby, depending on how subtle or severe the parting was done with oil-based hair products such as Brilliantine.
 Men with curly hair would likely pay particular attention to the undercut, adding sheen to their curls.

 On the silent film “Blood and Sand,” set in 1922, actor Rudolph Valentino poses for a cheeky photograph.
 The well-known actor sports a fierce set of sideburns and a sharp hat.
 Photo Credit: Glasshouse Images / Alamy Stock Photo

-Because gentlemen enjoyed wearing hats when going outside, the flat look of slicked-back hair served a functional purpose.
-As stylish as their slicked-back hair was, the grooming of their faces was just as impressive.
+Because gentlemen enjoyed wearing hats outside, the flat look of slicked-back hair served a functional purpose.
+As stylish as the slick look was, the grooming of their faces was just as impressive.

 What Was 1920s Hair Like?